X54329/filebase-qt4/doc/FileBase Specification.md

   Because of this, we can't just simply use `path.replace("\\", os.sep) under POSIX.

-  As you can see, using `\` in file and directory names will causes a lot of trouble and confusion.
-It will also cause trouble on NT arcihtechture and NTFS (You should especially be careful under Linux when working with NTFS partitions, beacause you can create files and folders which can contain `\` at their name.
-But when you try to accsess them with Windows, you will get error.
+  As you can see, using `\` in file and directory names would cause a lot of trouble and confusion.
+It would also cause trouble on NT arcihtechture and NTFS (You should especially be careful under Linux when working with NTFS partitions, beacause you can create files and folders which can contain `\` at their name.
+But when you try to accsess them with Windows, you will get an error.
   [For details][NTFS3G]).

-* `property` tags in `file` tags are also called as "values".
+* `property` tags in `file` tags are also called "values".
 They must have a `pid` (which is short abbreviation of "property id") which builds a relationship between *value* and *property*.